aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 ### Python Shell Jobs

 A Python shell job runs Python scripts as a shell and supports a Python version that depends on the AWS Glue version you are using.
 This can be used to schedule and run tasks that don't require an Apache Spark environment.
+Currently, three flavors are supported:

+* PythonVersion.TWO (2.7; EOL)
+* PythonVersion.THREE (3.6)
+* PythonVersion.THREE_NINE (3.9)

 ```ts
 declare const bucket: s3.Bucket;